Simulationen im Teamwork

 Project duration: January 2014 - December 2017

-The increasing use of renewable energy technologies to meet energy demand requires the development of technical solutions for efficient, flexible and cost-effective generation and load management.
+The increasing use of renewable energy technologies to cover energy demand requires the development of technical solutions for efficient, flexible and cost-effective generation and load management.

-An interdisciplinary research network consisting of the Solar Institute Jülich and the Faculties of Energy Technology, Electrical Engineering and Information Technology as well as Civil Engineering at the FH Aachen University of Applied Sciences is dedicated to the challenge of equipping buildings with heat pumps (HP) or combined heat and power (CHP) units and thermal storage capability.
-In this way, they act as an interface between the electricity and heating markets and contribute to balancing out fluctuations in the electricity grid.
+An interdisciplinary research network consisting of the Solar Institute Jülich and the Faculties of Energy Technology, Electrical Engineering and Information Technology and Civil Engineering at FH Aachen University of Applied Sciences is dedicated to the challenge of equipping buildings with heat pumps (HP) or combined heat and power (CHP) units and thermal storage capacity.
+In this way, it acts as an interface between the electricity and heating markets and helps to balance out fluctuations in the electricity grid.

-In addition to generator management and building load management, the concept to be developed also includes man-machine communication.
-This opens up the possibility of efficiently using excess capacities in the fluctuating energy supply from renewable sources and stabilising the electricity grid by providing positive and negative control power.
-Using the example of a fictitious reference building (hardware-in-the-loop, simulation), the potential of the concept is determined, whereby in particular the decision-making scope for the operator in the interplay of CHP, heat pump and storage capacity is prepared and presented, taking into account the weather and usage forecast as well as the requirements from the electricity grid.
+In addition to generator management and building load management, the concept to be developed also includes human-machine communication.
+This opens up the possibility of efficiently utilising excess capacities in the fluctuating energy supply from renewable sources and stabilising the electricity grid by providing positive and negative balancing power.
+Using the example of a fictitious reference building (hardware-in-the-loop, simulation), the potential of the concept is determined, whereby in particular the scope for decision-making for the operator in the interaction of CHP, heat pump and storage capacity is prepared and presented, taking into account the weather and utilisation forecast as well as the requirements from the power grid.

 Project funding: